MA in Special Education

 303 Townsend Hall, Columbia, MO 65211

 The Master of Arts program emphasizes research and requires 33 hours.
-MA candidates must follow graduate school guidelines with respect to timeliness and committee formations and complete a thesis.
+MA candidates must follow graduate school guidelines with respect to timeliness and committee formation.

-The Master of Education program requires 33 hours and a comprehensive examination or project.
+The Master of Education program requires a comprehensive examination and project or thesis.

 Application Submission/Completion Deadline: